 - Eat sweet fruits such as red grapes, melons, and mangoes and limit unripe or sour fruits like grapefruits and green grapes.

-- Enjoy cooling oils such as coconut, olive and sunflower and limit heating oils like sesame and almond.
+- Enjoy cooling oils such as ghruta, coconut, and olive and and limit heating oils like sesame and almond.
 Reduce greasy and fried foods.

 - Enjoy vegetables like asparagus, cucumbers, potatoes, broccoli, celery, okra, green beans and zucchini, and eat tomatoes, onions, turnip greens, and anything pungent sparingly.